oz123/awesome-c/CONTRIBUTING.md

 Ensure that you label licenses correctly. ``awesome-c`` now uses [SPDX][2] license labels, so please use those.
 If the license is weird or not on the list, label it as clearly as possible.
 Also check if the license is in use already - if it is, don't create another link to it.
+License links are named the same way as the license itself: if you want to link to the ``GPL-3.0-or-later`` license, you format the link as

+    [``GPL-3.0-or-later``][GPL-3.0-or-later]

 Sometimes, libraries or frameworks will contain documentation or code under different licenses to the library itself (such as tests or examples).
 There is